Sleightttt/Austin_Roach/planner-app/README.md

 ## Overview

 This project is a portfolio website built using React.
-It includes various components such as a navigation bar, about section, projects section, career section, and contact section.
+It includes various components such as a navigation bar, about section, projects section, career section, and contact section and a theme switcher.

 ## Technologies Used